beccadax/SQLKit/README.md

 `SQLKit` is a SQL client abstraction layer for Swift.
 It's designed to permit access to any SQL engine through the same uniform, convenient interface.

-`SQL` 0.0.1 is a very preliminary proof-of-concept release.
-It includes no tests or documentation, and the only included SQL client, PostgreSQL, builds within the `SQL` module.
+`SQLKit` 0.0.2 is a preliminary proof-of-concept release.
+It includes no tests, and the only included SQL client, PostgreSQL, builds within the `SQL` module.
 Important work still needs to be done, particularly on handling of values.
 But it does work, and it includes some very useful features.

 # Synopsis